-Skills shortages are evident across a number of sectors and occupations.
-According to West London Alliance (WLA) research, around 32% of businesses reported skills shortages, higher than the London average of 29%.
+Skills Shortages are evident across a number of sectors and occupations.
+According to West London Alliance (WLA) research, around 32% of businesses are reported skills shortages compared with a London figure of 29%.
 The West London annexe to the London Local Skills Improvement Plan (LSIP) identifies a number of priority sectors for skills development that together account for almost 53% of total employment across the sub-region.
 These areas are:

+Retail (17%)

-Retail (17%) West London has one of the highest concentrations of retail jobs in the UK
+West London has one of the highest concentrations of retail jobs in the UK

-Health and Social Care (12%) With an ageing workforce and shortages on both the front line and in back-office roles
+Health and Social Care (12%)

+With an ageing workforce and shortages on both the front line and in back-office roles